Prodigysec/HTB-Stats/README.md

 5. Install Live Server extension for Vs Code and ensure it is running.
 6. Open your browser and navigate to the following url: http://127.0.0.1:5500/ .
 The site should be up and running.

+## Minor Fixes
+`CORS issues`
+1. The browser blocks any cross origin requests to the HTB API.
+  - This can be circumvented through using an extension that allows you to perform cross-domain requests

 ## Technologies Used
 - HTML
 - CSS